 Strongpreneur#Starting A Business

-However, this article is focused on small business, which can be defined by the criteria of the project cost, capital cost turnover per employee etc.
+However, this article is focused on small businesses, which can be defined by the criteria of the project cost, capital cost turnover per employee, etc.

-Every business is operated in an environment that could both be micro and macro in nature as could be observed below.
+Every business is operated in an environment that could both be micro and macro as could be observed below.

 Inter-Relationships Between the Business System and its Environment